just-juanma/IRI-Summer-Course-2021-2022/README.md

 # Summer-Course-IRI-2021-2022-spanish-work
-## Links to view the exercises can be found at the following links:
+## Links to view the exercises (in spanish) can be found at the following links:

 * [Basic Contests](https://www.hackerrank.com/contests/basics-contest-uf/challenges)

 * [Pointers Contests](https://www.hackerrank.com/contests/pointers-contest-uf/challenges)

 * [String Contests](https://www.hackerrank.com/contests/string-contest-uf/challenges)

+You can find in English and Spanish the problem of each exercise.

 >My resolutions can be found under the name "juanmanuelgonza1" on every leaderboard